-Taking cholesterol-lowering drugs may also reduce the risk of dying from prostate cancer, study findsMay 2nd, 2013 in Cancer /
+Taking cholesterol-lowering drugs may also reduce the risk of dying from prostate cancer, study findsMay 2, 2013 in Medicine & Health / Cancer

 Men with prostate cancer who take cholesterol-lowering drugs called statins are significantly less likely to die from their cancer than men who don't take such medication, according to study led by researchers at Fred Hutchinson Cancer Research Center.
 The findings are published online today in The Prostate.